republik/plattform/README.md

 It's currently primarly used to power our web and cms frontends—[republik-frontend](https://github.com/orbiting/republik-frontend) and [publikator-frontend](https://github.com/orbiting/publikator-frontend).

 Beyond that it provides some definitions to our backend and app.
-And was used in various prototypes.

-The charts are also available as an [observablehq.com import](https://observablehq.com/@republik/charts).
+Was used in various prototypes and the charts are available on [observablehq.com](https://observablehq.com/@republik/charts) for story prototyping.

 ## License